 There are probably weather conditions that make you happier than others.
 The same is true for mosquitoes.
 Changes in the weather can greatly affect mosquito activity.
 Knowing when these pests are likely to be active can help you avoid their itchy bites.
 Check out how different weather conditions affect mosquito activity.

 If it’s a warm day, mosquitoes will be happy campers.
 Mosquitoes become active when temperatures are consistently above 50 degrees.
 Warm temperatures are also needed for their eggs to hatch.
 When temperatures reach 80 degrees, these pests thrive.
 However, if things get too hot, you may notice a decline in their activity.
+Mosquitoes can’t handle extreme heat, especially if it’s really dry.
+Mosquitoes can dry out if moisture isn’t present, which can cause them to die.
+A humid environment will make it easier for mosquitoes to survive in high temperatures.

 Moisture plays an important role in mosquito activity.
 Mosquitoes lay eggs in stagnant water, which means rainfall is crucial to their survival.
 An increase in rainfall can lead to an increase in breeding.
 After a rainy day, you’ll want to make sure moisture hasn’t built up in your yard.
 While mosquitoes need water, heavy rainfall can make it difficult for them to fly.